Linda Waite

-Linda J. Waite is a sociologist and social demographer.
+Linda Joan Waite is a sociologist and social demographer.
 She is the George Herbert Mead Distinguished Service Professor of Sociology at the University of Chicago.
+Waite is also a Senior Fellow at the NORC at the University of Chicago and Principal Investigator on the National Social Life, Health, and Aging Project (NSHAP).
 In 2018, she was elected to the American Academy of Arts and Letters.